vitlolik/svitore/README.md

 ### Entities: [State](#state) | [Event](#event) | [Effect](#effect)

-All entity types are extended from a basic abstract [entity](#entityApi) and have its functionality See below for a description of the [entity](#entityApi) api.
+All entity types are extended from a basic abstract [entity](#entityApi) and have it functionality.
+See below for a description of the [entity](#entityApi) api.

 ### State